ethereum-optimism/superchain-ops/README.md

 [superchain-registry](https://github.com/ethereum-optimism/superchain-registry) or
 [Etherscan](https://etherscan.io) to prove the correctness of particular configuration values.

-The base scripts for performing network interactions found in the `script` directory should be inherited from with the `Script.s.sol` file where the `_postCheck` hook is implemented.
-This function should make assertions on the post state of the network interaction.
+The base scripts for performing network interactions found in the `script` directory should be inherited by the `SignFromJson.s.sol` or `NestedSignFromJson.s.sol` file where the `_postCheck` hook is implemented.
+This function must make assertions on the post-transaction state of the network interaction.
 It will run each time that a signer generates a signature, giving additional automation on validating the correctness of the network interaction.